menandmice/micetro_docs/guides/implementation/central_ha.rst

    <ClusterMemberName value="somename"/>

   to the end of the file. ``somename`` is the unique name that will identify the Central instance in the high availability cluster.
-(E.g. "1", “primary”, or "central1")
+(E.g. "1", “primary”, or "central1").

 2. Restart the primary Central application from the command line:

   .. code-block:: bash

-    mmcentral –stop
+    mmcentral.exe –stop
-    mmcentral –start
+    mmcentral.exe –start

-3. Log in to the Micetro Web Interface as "administrator" and go to :guilabel:`Admin` then :guilabel:`Configuration`.
+3. Log in to the Micetro Web Interface as "administrator" and go to :menuselection:`Admin --> Configuration`.

-4. Select :guilabel:`High Availability`
+4. Select :guilabel:`High Availability`.

-5. Type in the name of the first member server to match the name given earlier and set the priority to **10**.
+5. Enter the name of the first member server to match the name previously given, and set the priority to **10**.

 6. Click :guilabel:`Add Member`.